swisscom/haproxy-exporter/README.md

 ## Datapoints

-HAProxy-Exporter will automatically collect all metrics exposed by HAProxy on its control socket, including all frontends, bachends and individual servers.
-To help classify these metrics, HAProxy-Exporter will name is ``haproxy.stats.[METRIC_NAME]`` and automatically insert a timestamp with a resolution of a micro-second as well as 3 labels:
+HAProxy-Exporter will automatically collect all metrics exposed by HAProxy on its control socket, including all frontends, backends and individual servers.
+To help classify these metrics, HAProxy-Exporter will name is ``haproxy_stats_[METRIC_NAME]`` and automatically insert a timestamp with a resolution of a micro-second as well as 3 labels:

 - *``pxname``*: Proxy name.
 This is the string after ``frontend``, ``backend`` and ``listen`` keywords in you HAProxy configuration.